webrium/console/README.md

 php webrium make:model User
 ```

-By using `--table` according to the name of the model (for example, `User`), the name of the `users` table is automatically created and set in the model.
+By using `--table` or `-t` according to the name of the model (for example, `User`), the name of the `users` table is automatically created and set in the model.

 ```
-php webrium make:model User --table
+php webrium make:model User --table or php webrium make:model User -t
 ```

 You can also specify the desired table name